-JUALIUM I

-1 Parts by Parts by

-Weight Weight

-Barley .
-100 Barley 100

-Shorts .
-25 Peas 20

-†Tankage .
-4 Tankage .
-4

 RATION 3 RATION 4

-Barley .
-100 Barley 100
+Barley 100 Barley 100

-Wheat .
-100 Oats 50
+Wheat 100 Oats 50

-Tankage .
-12 Shorts 25
+Tankage 12 Shorts 25

-0 Tankage
+Tankage 8

-Or skimmilk .
-120
+Or skimmilk 120

 Castration.
 All male pigs, unless there is an exceptional boar pig in the litter, should be castrated when from 6 to 8 weeks old.
 They will then be healed when they are weaned two weeks later.
-In some clubs a day is set aside when the members get together to castrate all the pigs belonging to the members of the club.
+In some clubs a day is set aside when all the members can get together to castrate all the pigs belonging to the members of the club.
 The club leader usually supervises the party and instructs in the castration methods.
-When this group arrangement is worked, a castrating trough, such as the one in Fig. 21, is usually moved along to the different farms as its use will help to insure cleanliness.
+When this group arrangement is worked, a castrating trough, such as the one in Fig. 13, is usually moved along to the different farms as its use will help to insure cleanliness.
 The pig is held on his back in the trough.
 The three per cent cresol solution that is used as a disinfectant is usually kept in a pan on the shelf of the trough.
 The instruments may also be kept in the solution.
 The hands of the operator should be clean.
 It is a commendable plan to keep the pigs away from wallows and filthy places at least till the wounds are healed.